 Put simply, any claims against a landlord or hotel owner are frequently based on the following reasons:

 - Negligence – landlords are required to use reasonable care to protect people who are on their property;

-- Private nuisance – this type of claim states the landlord's actions interfered with their enjoyment of the property and it caused substantial damages.
+- Private nuisance – this type of claim states the landlord's actions interfered with their enjoyment of the property and caused substantial damages.

 Who Is Liable for Bed Bug Infestations?

 Determining who must pay to treat bed bug infestations can sometimes be a tricky question to answer—and it generally has to do with proving who or what caused the infestation.
 In theory: